-In this section, we conduct experimental evaluations on the difference distribution between two adjacent RRIs using ECG data.
+In this section, experimental evaluations was conducted on the difference distribution between two adjacent RRIs using ECG data.
 The difference between two adjacent RRIs is expressed as where i is the index of RRI.
 RRIi is the RRI at an observation time i.
 RRIi+1 is the adjacent RRI.
 The distribution of the difference between two adjacent RRIs, as measured with ECG, in scenarios such as (i) sitting, (ii) typing, (iii) lying-left, and (iv) lying-up, respectively in Figures 2-5.
 The red line in each figure represents the approximated Gaussian distribution of the difference of two adjacent RRIs.

-$$dRRI{i} = RRI{i+1} - RRI{i} \tag{1}$$
+$$dRRI_i = RRI{i+1} - RRI_i \tag{1}$$